acfthomson/kickstarter-analysis/README.md

 ### Purpose
 Organizing, analyzing, and visulaizing the Kickstarter dataset tells a better story than simply submitting an Excel spreadsheet of 4000+ rows of data.
-Visualizing the analysis through line charts quickly tells and easyily understandable story, outcome, or trend.
+Visualizing the analysis through line charts quickly tells an easily understandable story, outcome, or trend.

 ## Analysis and Challenges